microsoft/sqldev/_includes/partials/php/crudunix-suse.md

 ## Step 2.2 Create a database for your application

-Create the database using sqlcmd
+Create the database using sqlcmd.

 ```terminal
 sqlcmd -S localhost -U sa -P your_password -Q "CREATE DATABASE SampleDB;"